Breanna Stewart: Overseas

 For her first full rookie season, Stewart signed with Shanghai Baoshan Dahua of the WCBA for the 2016–17 Chinese campaign.
 In 2017, Stewart re-signed with Shanghai for the 2017–18 WCBA season.

 In June 2018, Stewart made a move to Europe and signed with Dynamo Kursk of the Russian Premier League.
 Here, she was named MVP of EuroLeague Women for the first time.
 In February 2020, Stewart returned to Russia to sign with UMMC Ekaterinburg for the remainder of the regular season.
 Re-signing there the following campaign, Stewart won her first EuroLeague championship with Ekat, as well as being named MVP of the 2021 Final Four with averages of 14.5 points, 7.0 rebounds and 3.0 assists per game in the season-ending tournament.
 She also claimed the Russian Premier League title.

-She departed to sign with Fenerbahçe SK of Türkiye on 1 July 2022 for EuroLeague Women season.
+She departed to sign with Fenerbahçe of Türkiye on 1 July 2022 for EuroLeague Women season.
 In Istanbul, Stewart landed the Turkish League title and was named Euroleague Final Four MVP for the second time as Fener landed the European championship, scoring 35 points in the final defeat of Mersin.

+On February 16, 2026, Fenerbahçe announced that she rejoined the club for the remainder of the EuroLeague Women season.

 Unrivaled

 On July 9, 2024, Stewart was formally announced to play in the inaugural season of Unrivaled, a 3-on-3 basketball league founded by herself and Napheesa Collier in July 2023.
 She plays for the Mist.
 She scored the first basket in league history.

+Mist won the 2026 championship.
+Stewart won MVP of the finals, recording 32 points, 3 rebounds, 5 assists, 2 steals, 2 blocks, and the game winning shot.